wcst/ahoy/README.md

 Ahoy
 ====

-First things first – _welcome!_ We know sometimes it can be tough to integrate into a new team or workflow.
+First things first – _welcome!_

+We know sometimes it can be tough to integrate into a new team or workflow.
 So we are going to try to help out.
+We don't have all the answers, we don't claim to know everything.
+We do however, have some experience under our belt and we have found some things that work and cast aside others that don't.
+The following is a collection of resources and concepts we use, just so we are all on the same page.

-##Philosophy
+##Philosophy & Stack
 Our approach to front-end development is simple.
-Keep it [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), keep it modular(requirejs.org).
-While we roll with an opinionated stack, we aren't tied
+Keep it [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), keep it modular.
+While we roll with an opinionated stack, we aren't tied to anything permanently.
+Our code, our process, our stack, it is ever-evolving.

+We have a [Yeoman](http://yeoman.io) generator – [Stamp](https://github.com/kyledetella/generator-stamp) – that we built to scaffold out new projects.
+Take a look at that to get familiar with the stack!

 ##Git
 We use git as our version control system of choice.
 We run our client projects from [Beanstalk](http://beanstalkapp.com/) and our personal/internal libraries from [Github](http://github.com).